ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 The following requirements apply to the URI Template:

-* The URI Template MUST be a a template of type level 3 or lower (see {{Section 1.2 of TEMPLATE}}).
+* The URI Template MUST be a template of type level 3 or lower (see {{Section 1.2 of TEMPLATE}}).

 * The URI Template MUST be in absolute form (see {{Section 4.3 of !URI=RFC3986}})